 There are four basic World Views that Will McWhinney named Unity (“I know there is only one Truth”), Sensory (“The World is a Network of Causal Chains”), Mythic (“I Imagine my own World”) and Social (“The World is what the Network of Others value”).

 “Normal” people are able to play with two (or more) world views.
 Pathological People use only one Worldview.

 The four World Views are described by two variables called Agency and Communion.

 Agency emphasises the Self as a distinct unit; it focuses on the persons own individual Influence.
 Agency has two states (1) I am in Control or (2) Something (or Somebody) is Controlling me.

 Communion is a motive for the Connection with an Other; it is a motive to participate in a larger Union.
 Communion has also two states (3) I am alone (4) I am connected.

-Behind the two variables lies a 1D model, the model of Expansion (0->) and Compression (0<-).
+Behind the two variables lies a 1D model, the model of the Bilateral Brain, Left-Expansion/Analytic (0->) and Righ-Compression/Synthetic (0<-).